 Diana is committed to engaged scholarship and has organized and participated in a number of critical policy and public sociology activities.
-Currently she is collaborating on a project dedicated to expanding the role of sociological ethnography and storytelling in local policymaking.
+Currently she is collaborating on a project dedicated to expanding the role of sociological ethnography and digital storytelling in policymaking.

 - Ph.D., Sociology, Brown University, 2017